 To make sure you don’t miss out on any expat-specific deductions and to ensure that everything is done correctly, use an experienced expat tax accountant.
 Even most US-based CPAs are not familiar with the regulations around expat-specific provisions of the tax law.

-How to get ready for preparing your expat taxes
+How to get ready for preparing your US taxes as expat

 Your last year’s return is always a good starting point for preparing for the new filing.
 If you start working with a new accountant, he or she should want to review your prior year returns to be aware of any carryovers or other assessments.